Welcome to Footprints of Sussex

 SDW Annual Walk

 This is a supported walk along the 100 miles of the South Downs Way.
-It takes place every summer over nine days, usually in June, walking between Winchester and Eastbourne.
+It has taken place every summer over nine days, usually in June, walking between Winchester and Eastbourne.
 About 200 people from all over the world take part.
 It is great fun and is open to everyone.

 View Details